-Even if a classifier for political speech were truly using features related to ideology, we would expect that at least some of these features would specifically pertain to views of current events and therefore, if it is trained on one Parliament, it will not perform as well on a different Parliament in which different events are current, as in the results of Diermeier et al. discussed in section 1 above.
+Even if a classifier for political speech were truly using features related to ideology, we would expect that at least some of these features would specifically pertain to views of current events and therefore, if it is trained on one Parliament, it will not perform as well on a different Parliament in which different events are current, as in the results of Diermeier et al discussed in section 1 above.
 Nonetheless, we would expect that many of the features will be invariant over time and that such a classifier will still perform much better than a baseline.

 On the other hand, if the 'ideological' classifier is in reality using (solely or primarily) features related to government and opposition status, then training on one Parliament would carry over only to other Parliaments in which the parties hold the same status; if they swap roles, then the classifier will fail.
 Indeed, in such a case it might (or should!) perform worse than the majority baseline, tending to classify liberals as conservatives and vice versa.
 In our second set of experiments, we tested the hypothesis that the latter is the case - that an SVM bag-of-words classifier for Canadian parliamentary speech is primarily sensitive to party status, not ideology.
+We also looked at the inbetween case: training an 'ideological' classifier on data in which all combinations of ideology and party status are present.

-4.1.
-Data
+4.1 Data

 To test our hypothesis, we needed a Parliament in which, in contrast to the 36th Parliament, a conservative party was in government.
-We chose the recent 39th Parliament (2006-04-03 to 2008-09-07), with a minority Conservative Party 6 government led by Stephen Harper; the Liberal party was in opposition, along with the New Democratic Party and the Bloc Québécois.
-The proceedings were downloaded from the Parliament of Canada website 7 in HTML-formatted documents and processed into a format similar to that of the 36th Parliament data.
+We chose the recent 39th Parliament (2006-04-03 to 2008-09-07), with a minority Conservative Party government led by Stephen Harper; the Liberal party was in opposition, along with the New Democratic Party and the Bloc Québécois.
+The proceedings were downloaded from the Parliament of Canada website in HTML-formatted documents and processed into a format similar to that of the 36th Parliament data.

-4.2.
-Method and results
+4.2 Method and results

-4.2.1.
-Replication of the first experiments on the new data
+4.2.1 Replication of the first experiments on the new data